notsatan/kodi-strm/readme.md

 <!-- ROADMAP -->
 ## Roadmap

 The main aim for this project isn't to replace the exising Google Drive AddOn, but to build upon it and fix the flaws.
-As such, a large part of what I found missing in the add-on has already been fixed - namely, speed and reliablitly.
+As such, a large part of what I found missing in the add-on has already been fixed -- namely, speed and reliablitly.

-Based on the tests I've run at my end, this script is ~20% faster than the Google Drive Add-On, and is a lot more reliable (no crashes so far).
+Based on the tests I've run, this script is ~20% faster than the Google Drive Add-On, and is a lot more reliable (no crashes so far).

 > *For the curious, yes, I ran the test on the exact same source without any modifications.
 The results are as accurate as possible.*